nwimmer123/readit_rails/README.md

 * Users will be able to set their discussion to public or private.
 * If setting is public, anyone searching for an ongoing discussion group of the same book will be able to join it.

+### Site Expansion ###

+* Users can also review and discuss TV shows and Movies which will be incorporated into view
+* Page layout will change w a central thread for general commenting, with side 'rooms' for book, TV and Movie discussions